Al Jazeera sees sporting chance of global media brand

 Germany may be less difficult terrain because Sky is not as dominant and Al Jazeera could secure broad distribution over the country's extensive cable network.

-But Deutsche Telekom seems to be positioning itself as a challenger to Sky Deutschland, so it won't be a straight fight.
+But Deutsche Telekom (DTEGn.DE) seems to be positioning itself as a challenger to Sky Deutschland SKYDn.DE, so it won't be a straight fight.

 On Monday the telecom operator told Reuters that it planned to bid for the 2013-2018 rights to Germany's top soccer league now held by Sky.
 Potential bidders are supposed to notify the league on Monday if they intend to bid.